Start an Accounting and Bookkeeping Business in Dubai

 The UAE's regulatory environment has evolved significantly in recent years.
 The introduction of corporate tax in 2023, mandatory VAT compliance since 2018, and increasingly stringent financial reporting standards have made professional bookkeeping an essential service rather than an optional one.
 Businesses of all sizes, from sole traders to multinational corporations, require ongoing support to remain compliant with the Federal Tax Authority and the Ministry of Finance.

 Dubai South Business Hub Free Zone offers a particularly compelling environment for professional service providers.
-Located adjacent to Al Maktoum International Airport and the Expo City district, it connects licence holders to a growing ecosystem of logistics, trade, and technology businesses, all of which require reliable financial management.
+Located adjacent to Al Maktoum International Airport and the Expo City district, it connects license holders to a growing ecosystem of logistics, trade, and technology businesses, all of which require reliable financial management.

 Key Stats at a Glance